sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/sb-howto.md

 # Enable Secure Boot for Edge Microvisor Toolkit

 In most production scenarios, you should consider using Secure Boot for your system, ensuring it is protected against advanced attacks.
-Here are the steps required to do so using:
+Here are the steps required to do so, using:

 - [ISO Image](#iso-image) - manually sign extensible firmware interface (EFI) binaries, generating local signing certificates, rebuilding packages, and testing the secure boot